dhchan2017/connect-sample-apps/README.md

 ## Description
-These are a series of sample applications that leverage the Connect framework
+This is a series of sample applications that leverage the Connect framework

 ## Installation Instructions
 How to install